Pesticides and Proposition 65

 What is Proposition 65?

 The California Environmental Protection Agency's Office of Environmental Health Hazard Assessment (OEHHA) is the lead agency responsible for carrying out Proposition 65.
-OEHHA gets input and comments from the Department of Pesticide Regulation (DPR), other agencies, and interested parties to ensure the "best scientific" information is used in listing chemicals.
-For additional information on OEHHA’s implementation of Proposition 65, visit OEHHA’s Web site at www.oehha.ca.gov, then click on Proposition 65, or call (916) 445-6900.
+OEHHA maintains and updates the Proposition 65 list of chemicals that cause cancer, birth defects and other reproductive harm, and promulgates regulations that help businesses determine when warnings are required, and how to provide warnings.
+For additional information on OEHHA's implementation of Proposition 65, visit OEHHA's Web site at https://oehha.ca.gov/proposition-65 or call (916) 445-6900.
+Information for the public on Proposition 65 chemicals and ways that Californians can be exposed to them is available on OEHHA's Proposition 65 warnings website at www.p65warnings.ca.gov.

 What does Proposition 65 require?